Child Neurologists

 CNS Web Site

-The CNS Web Site is primarily designed to serve the ongoing academic, research, and practice-based needs of its members.
-As it evolves in the coming months, it will also serve as an invaluable informational resource and portal to other websites for professionals working in related fields, medical students interested in exploring careers in child neurology, and parents of children searching for a neurologists, support groups, or other websites which may prove useful in helping them to understand and address the challenges confronting their family.
+The CNS Web Site is primarily designed to serve the ongoing academic, research, and practice-based needs of our members.
+It is an informational resource and portal to other websites for professionals working in related fields, medical students interested in exploring careers in child neurology, and parents of children searching for a child neurologist, support groups, or other websites which may prove useful in helping to understand and address the challenges confronting families.